realityforge/rails-active-form/README.txt

 Peter Donald <peter at realityforge dot org>.
 Dae San Hwang for fix to work with Rails 1.1.
 Trevor Squires for suggestion to use Reloadable::Subclasses rather than dispatcher hack for Rails 1.1.
+Tim Lucas for patch to allow bulk addition of attributes.